 - Save the scenario that contains the imported features to a new scenario using the Save button's Save Scenario As utility.

 Currently, you can import a maximum of 10,000 polygons, 15,000 lines, and 25,000 points into a scenario during a single import operation.
-If you need to import more features, create separate layers using Map Viewer Classic available in ArcGIS Online.
+If you need to import more features, create separate layers using Map Viewer Classic, available in ArcGIS Online.
 You can also use the Add to Design Layers tool from a feature layer's context menu in the Contents pane.

-Import features to scenario
+Import features into a scenario